Bins and Collection

 - x Polystyrene foam

-- x Scrap metal appliances such as car parts and cooking implements
+- x Scrap metal and appliances such as car parts and cooking implements

 - x Waxed cardboard